 Additional information for California residents.
 Willis Towers Watson is committed to respecting the privacy rights of individuals under all privacy laws applicable to us.
 If you are a California resident, you have certain rights under California privacy laws regarding your personal information as set forth below in the Additional Information for California Residents section.

 10. Retention Period

-We will retain your personal information for the period necessary to fulfill the purposes outlined in this privacy notice unless a longer retention period is required or permitted by law.
+We will retain your personal information for the period necessary to fulfill the purposes outlined in this Notice unless a longer retention period is required or permitted by law.
 We may retain personal information for longer where required by our regulatory obligations or professional indemnity obligations, or where we believe it is necessary to establish, defend, or protect our legal rights and interests, or those of others.
 With respect to the data and files we handle as a processor or service provider, we retain this personal information in accordance with our clients' instructions.